weaveworks/weave/site/systemd.md

 ---
-title: Using Weave with systemd
+title: Using Weave with Systemd
 layout: default
 ---

+# Using Weave with Systemd

 Having installed `weave` as per [readme][], you might wish to configure the init daemon to start it on boot.
 Most recent Linux distribution releases are